Housing is a human right.

 We reject that housing can or should be seen as a ‘commodity’ or an avenue to make money.

-The Vancouver Tenants Union seeks to build a base of tenants throughout the city to establish political power to create change.
+The Vancouver Tenants Union represents over 2500 members, and seeks to build a base of tenants throughout the city to establish political power to create change.

 Over 50% of Vancouver households are rentals, yet tenants continue to be disempowered and disconnected.
 In an effort to address this, the Vancouver Tenants Union is committed to educating renters on their rights and standing up to landlords and developers who persistently compromise our security and livelihood.